dougeby/IntuneDocs/intune/android-kiosk-enroll.md

 ### Create an enrollment profile

 You must create an enrollment profile so that you can enroll your kiosk devices.
-When the profile is created it provides you with an enrollment token (random string) and a QR code.
-You can user either of these (depending on the Android OS version of the device) to enroll the kiosk device.
+When the profile is created, it provides you with an enrollment token (random string) and a QR code.
+You can use either of these (depending on the Android OS version of the device) to enroll the kiosk device.

 1. Go to the [Intune portal]() and choose **Device enrollment** > **Android enrollment** > **Kiosk and task device enrollments**.
 2. Choose **Create** and fill out the required fields.
-    - **Name**: Type a name that you'll use when assigngin the profile to the dynamic device group.
+    - **Name**: Type a name that you'll use when assigning the profile to the dynamic device group.
     - **Token expiration date**: The date when the token expires.
 Google enforces a maximum of 30 days.
 3. Choose **Create** to save the profile.